MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/voice-commands-hololens.md

 You may navigate Remote Assist on HoloLens and HoloLens 2 using voice commands and gaze instead of gestures.
 Some voice commands are contextual, so they only work in particular areas of the user interface.
 For example, “Start inking” only works if the ink tool is already active.”
 You can also look at any button and say “Select.”

-At this time, voice commands and speech recognition are [available in specific languages for Hololens](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/faq#what-languages-are-voice-commands-and-speech-recognition-available-for).
+At this time, voice commands and speech recognition are [available in specific languages for HoloLens](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/faq#what-languages-are-voice-commands-and-speech-recognition-available-for).

 When you’re in a call, a good way to learn the features of Remote Assist is to say, “Remote Assist.”
 The app will display what it believes you said by showing a check mark and “Remote assist.”
 Then, the app will display the name of each button, as you see in the image above.
 After a few seconds, these labels will automatically disappear.

-When you’re outside a call (for example, before you’ve picked up, or when you’re looking at list of contacts but have not called anyone), you can also say “Remote Assist” to remind yourself of the voice command for each button you see.
+When you’re not in a call (for example, when you're in the Files tab, or when you’re looking at list of contacts but have not called anyone), you can also say “Remote Assist” to remind yourself of the voice command for each button you see.
 The labels will pop up for a few seconds, and then disappear.
 However, you will not receive confirmation of your voice command.
 For full list of voice commands, see the list below.